microsoft/vscode-webview-ui-toolkit/CONTRIBUTING.md

 ### Set an Upstream Remote

-Next, add an upstream remote pointing to the primary toolkit repo:
+Next, add an upstream remote pointing to the primary toolkit repo.

 ```
 cd vscode-webview-toolkit/